 Chronic inflammatory conditions of the gastrointestinal system, such as Crohn’s disease, present with cramping, bowel irregularities, abdominal pain, and appetite changes, which can range from moderate to severe, similar to PsA.
 There has been an increasing amount of research dedicated to studying and classifying the connection between inflammatory conditions like PsA and Crohn’s and while there is no clear-cut answer, many theories point towards common mutations in the genes controlling inflammation and immune response.

-Pain and frustration
+Pain and frustration from multiple health conditions

 However, while this link is still being considered, individuals with both PsA and gastrointestinal conditions can still be extremely uncomfortable, and experience daily pain.
 Oftentimes, cycles of symptoms aren’t linked, leading to discomfort frequently.
 If cycles of flare-ups and remission are linked, this can lead to double the pain during symptomatic times.
 It really can be a frustrating situation!